Before You Go

 The Day Before Your Trip

-- We’ll meet at 6:30 PM at the DoubleTree Hotel in Flagstaff for a pre-trip meeting.
-This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
-Your guides will give you a thorough trip orientation including a briefing on our updated COVID-19 policies and procedures.
-They will also pass out your waterproof river bags so you can pack your belongings that evening.
+Meet at 6:30 PM for a pre-trip meeting at the DoubleTree Hotel in Flagstaff.
+This is an opportunity to meet your fellow travelers and trip leader and ask any last-minute questions.
+Your trip leader will also confirm the departure time for the following morning and pass out your waterproof river bags so you can pack your belongings that evening.